Predicting crashes in oil prices during the COVID-19 pandemic with mixed causal-noncausal models: Introduction

 \section{Introduction}

-In a review paper, \citeA{frey2009econometric} list three categories of econometric approaches for investigating oil prices.
-These are \textit{(i)} time series models exploiting the statistical properties of the data, \textit{(ii)} financial models based on the relationship between spot and future prices and \textit{(iii)} structural models describing how economic factors and the behavior of economic agents affect the future values of oil prices.
-We consider the first approach with nonetheless a flavor of the third one.
-This paper aims at forecasting Brent and WTI oil price series during the first wave of the COVID-19 pandemic outbreak using the recent literature on mixed causal-noncausal autoregressive models (hereafter \textit{MAR}), that is, time series processes with lags but also leads components and non-Gaussian errors.
-This new specification can model locally explosive episodes in a strictly stationary setting.
-It can therefore capture nonlinear features such as bubbles (a positive bubble being a persistent increase followed by a sudden crash), often observed in commodities prices, while standard linear autoregressive models (e.g. \textit{ARMA} models) cannot do so. \textit{MAR} models have successfully been implemented on several commodity price series (see inter alia \citeNP{voisin2019forecasting}, \citeNP{hecq2020mixed}, \citeNP{fries2019mixed}, \citeNP{gourieroux2017local}, \citeNP{cubadda2019detecting}, \citeNP{lof2017noncausality}, \citeNP{karapanagiotidis2014dynamic}).
-However, oil prices are challenging time series to be forecasted and modeled, and contrarily to several other commodities, they are noticeably nonstationary (see Figure \ref{fig:oilprices}).\footnote{ An alternative strategy to ours is to consider autoregressive processes with breaks in coefficients.
+This paper aims at forecasting Brent and WTI oil price series during the first wave of the COVID-19 pandemic outbreak in 2020 using the recent literature on mixed causal-noncausal autoregressive models (hereafter \textit{MAR}).
+Namely, time series processes with lags but also leads components and non-Gaussian errors.
+This new specification can, in a parsimonious way, model locally explosive episodes in a strictly stationary setting.
+It can therefore capture nonlinear features such as bubbles (which is defined here as a persistent increase followed by a sudden crash), often observed in commodities prices, while standard linear autoregressive models (e.g. \textit{ARMA} models) cannot do so. \textit{MAR} models have successfully been implemented on several commodity price series (see inter alia \citeNP{voisin2019forecasting}, \citeNP{hecq2020mixed}, \citeNP{fries2019mixed}, \citeNP{gourieroux2017local}, \citeNP{cubadda2019detecting}, \citeNP{lof2017noncausality}, \citeNP{karapanagiotidis2014dynamic}).\footnote{An alternative strategy to ours is to consider autoregressive processes with breaks in coefficients.
 Indeed, autoregressive processes with successively unit roots, explosive and stable stationary episodes are also able to capture locally explosive episodes.
-See among many others \citeA{phillips2011explosive} and the survey papers by \citeA{homm2012testing} or \citeA{bertelsen2019comparing}. \citeA{su2017will} find six bubbles during 1986--2016 in oil price deviations from fundamentals using this framework.
-We think however that our approach is more suited for forecasting price movements as well as to compute probabilities with which a bubble bursts.} Consequently a trending time varying fundamental part must be extracted before estimating \textit{MAR} models. \\
+See among many others \citeA{phillips2011explosive} and the survey papers by \citeA{homm2012testing} or \citeA{bertelsen2019comparing}.
+Yet, for the purpose of forecasting, we argue for the choice of a model with constant coefficients as more adequate.} Similarly to \citeA{gourieroux2013explosive}, our goal when introducing a lead component in oil prices is not to provide an economic justification for the existence of a rational bubble.
+However, the link with a present value model between prices and dividends \cite{campbell1987cointegration} can enrich the discussion and it also explains the difficulties to find economic fundamentals for oil prices.
+This motivates our choice to use proxies such as technical methods to extract the bubble component.
+Let us indeed consider a general model (see \citeNP{diba1988explosive}) in which the real current stock price $P_{t}$ is linked to the present value of next period's expected stock price $P_{t+1}$, dividend payments $D_{t+1}$ and an unobserved variable $u_{t+1},$